IS 7634 (Part 2) : 2012

 0.01 MPa shall be applied while a uniform bead forms around the circumference of the both ends.
 This procedure is to ensure that the entire face of the weldable portion heats uniformly through the surface contact with the mirror.

-j) After the bead height is formed as per Table 1 relieve the pressure but maintain contact pressure between the plate and the ends of the heated surfaces as per pressure build up time mentioned in Table 1.
+pressure between the plate and the ends of the heated surfaces as per pressure build up time mentioned in Table 1.

-k) Push back the pipe/fitting ends away from the mirror after the above operation.
+after the above operation.
 When removing the mirror, make sure it is not brushed across the molten pipe ends.

-n) Relax the pressure and carefully remove the clamps only after ensuring that cooling time has elapsed.
+Relax the pressure and carefully remove

 p) Inside or outside bead removal after the weld joint cools, shall have no affect on the weld performance.